Arizona ESA · Vendor Verification

 Why there is no Arizona ESA "approved vendor list"

-The ADE ESA handbook says explicitly: the program does not create or maintain a list of recommended schools, vendors, or educational service providers.
+ADE states that it does not provide a recommended vendor list.
 That is a deliberate policy choice — Arizona ESA is a broad, parent-directed program.
 But it places responsibility on families to verify that a vendor is:

 - Able to accept ClassWallet payment